Awethon/awethon.github.io/content/posts/scala-wrappers.md

 }
 {{< / highlight >}}

-One of the possible ways to create a wrapper is trait mixin technique.
-We just need to make a trait that calls parent implementation of a method, and write our code.
+One of the possible ways to create a wrapper is trait mixin technique.\n We just need to make a trait that calls parent implementation of a method, and write our code.

 {{< highlight scala >}}